variejs/docs/directory-structure.md

 #### The Store Directory

-This directory contains all the Vuex stores , you should use the `$ varie make:store StoreName` to create these stores.
+This directory contains all the Vuex stores , you should use the `$ varie make:store {StoreName}` to create these stores.